Vluuks/AndroidPractice/Week2/Lab/README.md

 ### Static vs. non-static
 Another modifier that can be added to the declaration of a method or variable is the `static` keyword.
 This modifier also has to do with access, but has to do with whether a class is instantiated or not.

 In our `Student` class, we have different variables that represent properties of a student, these are called instance variables (`name`, `program`, `studentNumber`, `credits`).
 They differ across instances of the Student object, as every time we create a new one, we supply new values for these variables to the constructor.
-These variables are unique for every instance of the class, as it makes sense that not all students have the same name, student number etc. The class says: all students have a name, but the instance says: "This specific student's name is Ada Lovelace".
+These variables are unique for every instance of the class, as it makes sense that not all students have the same name, student number etc. The class says: all students have a name, but the instance says: "This specific student's name is Tim Steward".

 In some cases it is beneficial to have another variable that is not unique for every instance, but instead applies to all instances of the class.
 Imagine we want to keep track of how many students there are in total.
 It would not make sense to keep a unique copy of that number for every student object we create, because that would be a waste of memory.
 Instead, we want one variable that can keep track of this count.
 To do this, we use a `static` variable that is common to all instances of the class.